 Marlin 336 as a Woods Gun

-Lever action rifles are often lightweight, easy to carry, and quick-pointing.
-Weighing in at only seven pounds, the Marlin 336 is no different.
-Though the .35 Remington and 30-30 Winchester are not great performers at long range, they are tough to beat at short to moderate range.
+Lever-action rifles are often lightweight, easy to carry, and quick-pointing.
+Weighing in at only 7 pounds, the Marlin 336 is no different.
+Though the .35 Remington and .30-30 Winchester are not great performers at long range, they’re tough to beat at short to moderate range.

 The Marlin 336 as a Deer Rifle

 It’s tough to determine with certainty which particular cartridge has killed the most deer in the United States over the years.
 However, it’s a good bet that the .30-30 Winchester is in the top three (if it isn’t number one).

 Since the Marlin 336 is arguably the most popular .30-30 rifle ever, it follows that it’s one of the most commonly used deer rifles of all time in the United States with untold numbers of whitetails falling to it over the years.